MatthewDlr/angular-tailwind-template/.github/instructions/Angular.instructions.md

 - Use the `inject()` function instead of constructor injection in standalone components
 - Always follow the single responsibility principle (SRP) for components and services

-### TypeScript
-- Define clear interfaces and types for components, services, and models
-- Use type guards and union types for robust type checking
-- Implement proper error handling with RxJS operators (e.g., `catchError`)
-- Use typed forms (e.g., `FormGroup`, `FormControl`) for reactive forms

 ### Component Design

 - Follow Angular's component lifecycle hooks best practices
 - When using Angular >= 19, Use `input()` `output()`, `viewChild()`, `viewChildren()`, `contentChild()` and `viewChildren()` functions instead of decorators; otherwise use decorators
-- Set `changeDetection: ChangeDetectionStrategy.OnPush` in `@Component` decorator
+- Set `changeDetection: ChangeDetectionStrategy.OnPush` in `@Component` decorator if not already set
 - Keep templates clean and logic in component classes or services
 - Prefer Reactive forms instead of Template-driven ones

 ### Templates

 - Prefer inline templates for small components
 - Keep templates simple and avoid complex logic
 - Use native control flow (`@if`, `@for`, `@switch`) instead of `*ngIf`, `*ngFor`, `*ngSwitch`
-- you can define variable with `@let` in templates
+- You can define template variables with `@let`
 - Use the async pipe to handle observables
-- Do NOT use `ngClass`, use `class` bindings instead
+- Do NOT use `ngClass`, use `[class]` bindings instead
-- DO NOT use `ngStyle`, use `style` bindings instead
+- DO NOT use `ngStyle`, use `[style]` bindings instead
 - Use `NgOptimizedImage` for all static images.
 - Use Angular directives and pipes for reusable functionality

 ### Styling

-- Use Angular's component-level CSS encapsulation (default: ViewEncapsulation.Emulated)
+- Use Angular's component-level CSS encapsulation (default: ViewEncapsulation.Emulated) unless we need to style classes that are dynamically added to the DOM
-- Prefer SCSS for styling with consistent theming unless css-in-js tools are used like tailwindcss
+- Use TailwindCSS for styling components
+- Use CSS for complex styles, variables and animations
-- Implement responsive design using CSS Grid, Flexbox, or Angular CDK Layout utilities
+- Implement responsive design using Grid, Flexbox, or Angular CDK Layout utilities
 - Maintain accessibility (a11y) with ARIA attributes and semantic HTML

 ### State Management

 - Use Angular Signals for reactive state management in components and services
 - Leverage `signal()`, `computed()`, and `effect()` for reactive state updates
 - Keep state transformations pure and predictable